Divyanshu9329/YouSpot/README.md

 # YouSpot – A Decentralized Web3 Streaming Platform

-Welcome to **YouSpot**, a revolutionary decentralized streaming platform leveraging **Blockchain, zk-SNARKs, AI, and NFTs** to enable secure, private, and monetized content distribution.
+Welcome to **YouSpot**, a revolutionary decentralized streaming platform leveraging **Blockchain, zk-SNARKs, AI, NFTs, and XRPL** to enable secure, private, and monetized content distribution.

 ## 🚀 Project Overview
 **YouSpot** is built to empower content creators and viewers with complete ownership, privacy, and fair monetization through Web3 technology.
-The platform integrates **decentralized identity management, NFT-based monetization, and zk-SNARKs for enhanced privacy.**
+The platform integrates **decentralized identity management, NFT-based monetization, zk-SNARKs for enhanced privacy and XRP Ledger for royalty distribution.**

 🚧 **Project Status**: This project is currently under development.
 We have successfully created and deployed **smart contracts** and completed the **frontend**.
 Our team is actively working on the **backend and integration** to bring YouSpot to life.